tbishaw-stat6250/course-questions-wiki/week-09/README.md

 [Course Textbook Chapter 14, Problem 1]
 - *Question* (asharda-stat6250): Why do you need a DO loop?
 - *Answer* (asharda-stat6250): You can execute SAS statements repeatedly by placing them in a DO loop.
-DO loops can execute any number of times in a single iteration of the DATA step.